postmanlabs/labs-docs/src/pages/docs/developer/code-generators.md

 You can install the code generator library from [npm](https://www.npmjs.com/package/postman-code-generators) or by [cloning it from its repo](https://github.com/postmanlabs/postman-code-generators).

+To get started using the code generator module, [check out the instructions for installation and usage in the project repo on GitHub](https://github.com/postmanlabs/postman-code-generators).

 > You can also generate client code for a request or collection [in Postman](/docs/sending-requests/generate-code-snippets/).

 ## Using code generation programmatically